ostojics/books-crud/README.md

 ## Books CRUD

-### Simple rest API to get myself familiar a bit more with Go language.
+### Simple Rest API to get myself familiar a bit more with Go language.